irfanhakim-as/homelab-wiki/topics/proxmox.md

 ### Persist Configurations in LXC

-Some configurations for LXC Containers are managed by Proxmox itself which will override your own changes across reboots.
-This details how to persist a configuration file for the Container:
+Some configurations inside LXC Containers are managed by Proxmox itself which will override your own changes across reboots.
+This details how to persist a configuration file inside the Container:

 1. In the LXC Container, make your changes to a configuration file accordingly: